 was one of our youngest website writers ever.
 Now he's a senior at La Salle

-High, with an education at Penn on his doorstep, but has been attending scholastic events for what seems like forever
+High, but has been attending scholastic events for what seems like forever

 and he's pumped up about being able to express his thoughts on the Explorers